Iliotibial Band Syndrome or IT Band syndrome

 Iliotibial Band Syndrome Causes

 ITBS is an overuse injury resulting from poor training habits most commonly seen in long distance athletes such as runners and cyclists.
 However, certain individuals are more prone to ITBS.
 Discrepancies in leg length, pelvic tilts, or bowed legs may cause the IT band to become very tight and become irritated in times of activity.
+Also, athletes with tight IT Bands usually have tight hamstrings as well.
+In other words, stretch all of the muscles in the lower leg.

 Signs and Symptoms of IT Band Syndrome

 Iliotibial Band Syndrome (ITBS) causes pain aggravated by activity.
 It is felt on the outer side of the knee.
 This is due to inflammation caused by the band crossing back and forth.
 However, stinging feelings in the leg may be one of the first, often overlooked warning signs.
+Therefore, if you think you have this problem, you should be properly evaluated.
+Lateral meniscus tears often have the same symptoms.

-To learn about Stretching the IT Band, Read our Article on Healthy Stretches.
+To learn about Stretching the IT Band, read our Article on Healthy Stretches.